binaryf/LIFL/README.md

  to the effective userid, write size or a specified command you might want to target.

-Remember to disable functionality you dont need.

 The database formatted output can be of interest for further development.
 My intention is to use a sql client front-end, like MySQLWorkbench.

-This project, need a project! :)

-Please feel free to interact.

 Project goal